BlaqueDevs/se-assignment-day-4-software-project-management-Sndonga/README.md

 5. Allows project managers to simulate different scenarios and adjust the schedule as needed.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
-The difficulty od accessing specific niche items all in one place here in Kenya specifically Coquette outfits, accessories, Home decor amd stationeries.
+The difficulty of accessing specific niche items all in one place here in Kenya specifically Coquette outfits, accessories, Home decor and stationeries.
 One has to search through multiple online locations and in person.
-Online most of these items are meant for American, European and Asian consumers, hence they are in dollars and the process of naviagting shipping is exhausting.
+Online most of these items are meant for American, European and Asian consumers, hence they are in dollars and the process of navigating shipping is exhausting.
 All in all it is time consuming, expensive and complex.
-Thos software aims at taking care of all of that and giving the consume an easy experience.
+This software aims at taking care of all of that and giving the consume an easy experience.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 Clearly defining the problem ensures that the development team understands the issue at hand, aligns the solution with stakeholder expectations, and focuses on delivering value.  provides a clear scope, guides requirement gathering, and facilitates better design and planning.